EarthScope/rover/docs/commands.md

 compare (below) to see what data would be downloaded (without doing the work).

+##### Examples

+    rover retrieve targets.list

+will retrieve everything in the given file (that is not already present in the local store).

+    rover compare IU.ANMO.00.BH1 2017-01-01

+will list the downloads needed to retrieve missing data for IU.ANMO.00.BH1 from Jan 1 2017 onwards.

 ### Compare

     rover compare (file|sncl start [end])